In-App Voice Scrolling and Selection

 Issue #3: App Updates that Limit D-pad Navigation

-Some updates to your app might not directly break scrolling and selection; however, if the updates reduce the ability for users to navigate your app through D-pad controls, in-app voice scrolling and selection will be more limited.
+Some updates to your app might not directly break scrolling and selection.
+However, if the updates reduce the ability for users to navigate your app through D-pad controls, in-app voice scrolling and selection will be more limited.

 For example, over-reliance on the Menu button on the remote can limit the in-app voice experience.
 If the Menu button remains the only way to perform significant functions in your app (for example, to display a sidebar menu, or to show episodes within a season, or to see more information) rather than allowing these actions to be performed through D-pad direction keys, the voice scrolling and selection features will be limited in their use and relevance.

-Additionally, if you map the D-pad navigation keys to other functions (such as to surface menu options when DPAD_UP is pressed), you limit the user's ability to use D-pad functions for app navigation.
+Additionally, if you map the D-pad navigation keys to other functions (such as to surface menu options when DPAD_UP is pressed), you will limit the user's ability to use D-pad functions for app navigation.
 As such, the voice scrolling and selection features in your app will be limited.

 As you make updates to your app, continue to test the new version's compatibility with voice scrolling and navigation.
 Your app should continue to be support voice scrolling and selection with each update.